Scrum in Practice: How Do Agile Teams Deliver IT Projects?

 The show was staged and produced by PJAIT lecturerDr.
 Jakub Karpoluk.

-Funds raised from the purchase of tickets will be used to help Ukraine.
-The coordinator of these activities is Polish Humanitarian Action.
+Funds raised from ticket sales will be donated to support Ukraine.
+These activities are coordinated by the Polish Humanitarian Action.

 Author unknown